This vegan chickpea salad sandwich is a great lunchbox option conveniently packed with plant-based protein and comes together in just ten minutes.

 There's so much you can do with the humble bean!
 From simple and nourishing pasta dishes to fun and incredible desserts, and I will show you all in this new exciting cookbook.

-MORE TRADITIONAL ITALIAN RECIPES TO TRY
+MORE VEGETARIAN AND VEGAN RECIPES TO TRY

 Here are a few more simple and quick vegan and vegetarian lunch recipes: